Independent peer reviews

 To ensure we provide sound actuarial advice to Parliament and Canadians, we commission independent peer reviews of our actuarial reports on the Canada Pension Plan.
 Reviewers are Fellows of the Canadian Institute of Actuaries, or are members of other, equivalent actuarial associations.

-These peer reviews verify that we’re meeting high professional standards with our reports, and that they’re based on reasonable assumptions.
+These peer reviews verify that we are meeting high professional standards with our reports, and that they are based on reasonable assumptions.

 Summary of the review process

-The United Kingdom (UK) Government Actuary’s Department helps us verify our independent peer reviews of our actuarial report on the Canada Pension Plan.
-The UK Government Actuary’s Department:
+The United Kingdom (UK) Government Actuary's Department helps us verify the independent peer reviews of our actuarial report on the Canada Pension Plan.
+The UK Government Actuary's Department:

 • ranks peer review applicants based on their qualifications to help us select reviewers